 I never fit wholly with one label, which makes it as frustrating as it is disappointing when people are so quick to judge or resistant to learn.

 So, if you get the urge to call me something… don’t.
 Call me for a beer.
 Call me for dinner.
-Call me something that speaks to who I am.
-But keep those labels to yourself.
+Call me something that speaks to who I am (maybe COOL).
+But keep rest of those labels to yourself.